fibo/.software/README.md

 #############################################################
 ```

-## Environment

 `.software` uses only one enviroment variable: `DOTSOFTWARE_ROOT_DIR`.
-It is the
-dir where all your software will be installed.
+It is the dir where all your software will be installed.

 You maybe want to edit it when